0niSec/0nisec-blog/content/posts/30-days-of-cybersecurity.md

 ---
 title: "30 Days of Cybersecurity Challenge"
 pubDate: 2024-11-13
+modified: 2025-01-01
 description: "This article discusses my 30 days of cybersecurity challenge where every day for 30 days I try to learn about or do one thing related to cybersecurity"
 tags: ["30-days-of-cyber"]
 draft: false
 ---

+## UPDATE 01-01-2025

+This challenge was a little more than I was able to handle and as a result I won't be continuing this.
+It's really hard to do 30 challenges in 30 days in a row with the responsibilities and little free time that I have right now at this point in life.
+I was only able to get one challenge actually completed and had started another but life got in the way and I have not been able to come back to it yet.

+I'm not going to delete this or the one article that I did get done for this challenge.
+The tags will stay the same and they'll still be available and searchable, but you won't see any more articles with the `30-days-of-cyber` tag.

+This does not mean I'm not interested anymore or don't want to do hacking or security related things.
+On the contrary, I'm still quite motivated to change my career and get into infosec.
+I'll be adding more articles as I have the free time.

+Sorry to anyone that was looking forward to more articles coming off from this challenge.
+But, I hope you'll stick around and find other articles I've written that pique your interest.

 ## Why Am I Doing This?